How did the urban relocation program of the 1950’s 1970’s change the geographic distribution of Native Americans?

 Why were native Americans forced to abandon their land and move west?
 They were forced to move west because white settlers wanted the rights to the Native American lands.
 The Cherokee, Choctaw, Creek, Seminole, Chickasaw tribes were from the East, they were successful farming communities.

-See also What is a quote about new beginnings?
+See also What type of test is a survey?

 What role did the policy of Indian removal play in westward expansion?